Famous Dave's Barbecue Party Cookbook

 Season The Meat

 My grandfather seasoned his pot roasts very simply—with garlic salt and lots of black pepper.
-You can season your pot roast any way you like, but Stogie does something interesting by using pre-packaged seasoning mixes—brown gravy, ranch dressing, and Italian seasoning.
+You can season your pot roast any way you like, but Stogie does something interesting by using pre-packaged seasoning mixes—brown gravy, Ranch dressing, and Italian seasoning.

 • Italian Seasoning: Sugar, salt, garlic, onion, spices, bell pepper, carrots, parsley, etc.